As we reported out there yesterday, big trouble for the Democrats.

 Why blame the Clinton administration at this point?

-Well, I was responding to attacks made on President Bush by Mrs. Clinton, Senator Kerry, Senator Reid, and other Democrats, which I thought was really uh the wrong time to do this uh entitled to their views, but we're trying to get the support of the American people and the world to impose sanctions on North Korea so that we can bring this very grave threat to world peace to a halt.
+But we're trying to get the support of the American people and the world to impose sanctions on North Korea so that we can bring this very grave threat to world peace to a halt.

-Meaning that there are plenty of other moments, it's okay to be critical of President Bush, but not this one.
+Meaning that there are plenty of other moments it's okay to be critical of President Bush, but not this one.

-And you but the the question is very interesting.
+But the question is very interesting.

 Why are you doing this?

-She was stunned, uh, no question about it.
+She was stunned, no question about it.

-Uh, most of the drive-by media was.
+Most of the drive-by media was.

-Well, why are you blaming the Clintons on this?
+Why are you blaming the Clintons on this?

 We set you up to blame Bush again.